PresearchOfficial/presearch-browser-core/CONTRIBUTING.md

 * See our [Triage Guidelines page](https://github.com/brave/brave-browser/wiki/Triage-Guidelines) for more info about this process
 * Making sure issues that are fixed have the appropriate milestone set.
 There may be pull requests fixing the bug on the different product channels and sometimes the issues are forgotten about (and aren't updated)

-### Updating documentation
+### Updating documentatio
 Documentation is extremely important.
 There are lots of areas we can improve:
 * Having more clear or up-to-date instructions in the README for both [`brave-browser`](https://github.com/brave/brave-browser/blob/master/README.md) and [`brave-core`](https://github.com/brave/brave-core/blob/master/README.md).
 * Capturing/updating helpful information [in our wiki](https://github.com/brave/brave-browser/wiki).
-You'll need to reach out to a Brave team member to request permission - you can do this by creating a new issue or tagging a Brave team member in an existing issue.
+You'll need to reach out to a Presearch team member to request permission - you can do this by creating a new issue or tagging a Presearch team member in an existing issue.
 * Helping to propose a way to bring documentation to other languages.
 Right now, everything is in English
 * Improving this document :smile:

 ### Help with translations
-All text being added to Brave is done initially in English (en-US) and then is translated by real people into other languages.
+All text being added to Presearch is done initially in English (en-US) and then is translated by real people into other languages.
 We're missing translations for many languages and some translations might be incomplete or poor quality.

 For everything you'd need to get started, check out https://www.transifex.com/brave/brave/ :smile: